-In December 2011, 3.5 million people - or 7% of the UK population - were considering taking out a payday loan in the next six months, according to research released R3, a trade body representing insolvency practitioners.
+In December 2013, 6% of UK consumers were considering taking out a payday loan in the next six months, according to ComRes research.

-Payday loans are a short-term, high-interest borrowing option, as the nickname suggests, they're meant to tide the borrower over until they get their monthly pay packet.
+Payday loans are a short term, high interest borrowing option which, as the nickname suggests, are meant to tide the borrower over until they get their monthly pay packet.

 Fees and interest